Home

 Cloud software makes data available regardless of location:

-• Quixy: A no-code platform with drag-and-drop builder to model and automate operational processes
+• Quixy: a no-code platform with a drag-and-drop builder for modelling and automating business workflows

-• Pipefy: Low-code BPM tool with workflow automation, overview dashboards and a center for process requests
+• Pipefy: low-code BPM tool with workflow automation, overview dashboards and a central hub for process requests

-DMS digitize documents, structure them and make them comprehensively usable:
+DMS digitalise documents, structure them and make them comprehensively usable:

-• DocuWare: System for automating scanning, archiving, searching and document management
+• DocuWare: system for automating scanning, archiving, search and document management

-• Fluix, Zoho WorkDrive: Provide centralized document storage, versioning and workflow functionalities
+• Fluix, Zoho WorkDrive: offer central document storage, versioning and workflow functionalities

 3. Workflow engines

-• Flowable: Open-source workflow engine, for visually modeling and executing processes
+• Flowable: open-source workflow engine for visually modelling and executing processes

 Artificial intelligence is used to make processes more adaptable:

-Zapier: Platform for connecting web apps with AI-powered workflows and agents for process automation
+• Zapier: platform for connecting web apps with AI-supported workflows and agents for process automation

 You don’t need 1,000 tools?

-Axisbits helps you all processes on one platform to bundle, save costs in the long term and make your processes efficient.
-And that's on HubSpot.
-The best thing about it: Almost all of the tools mentioned here can be effectively implemented in HubSpot.
-We ensure that everything is perfectly integrated.
+Axisbits helps you bundle all processes on one platform, save costs in the long term and make your workflows efficient — on HubSpot.
+The best part: almost all of the tools mentioned here can be effectively implemented in HubSpot.
+We ensure everything runs perfectly integrated.

-At Axisbits, we help companies like yours to map their processes completely digitally.
-We'll help you set up tools like HubSpot and build High-end individual software as well as business softwareif standard software cannot adequately cover your processes.
+We at Axisbits help companies like yours to fully map their processes digitally.
+We support you in setting up tools like HubSpot and create high-end custom software and business software where standard software cannot adequately cover your processes.

-With the integration of AI, your data is automatically evaluated, decisions prepared and routine tasks are carried out.
+With the integration of AI, your data is automatically evaluated, decisions are prepared and routine tasks are handled.
 This creates digital processes that are scalable and future-proof.

-Do you already have an eye on processes that fill your employees' desks and should finally be digitized?
-Then let's take the next step together.
+Do you already have processes in mind that are filling your employees’ desks and need to be digitalised at last?
+Then let’s take the next step together.

 {{fs-btn-cta}}